cea-hpc/pcvs/README.md

 	# be sure to have sphinx installed first
 	pip3 install sphinx
+	# readthedocs theme may not be included within Sphinx now:
+	pip3 install sphinx_rtd_theme

 	cd ./docs
 	make  # will list available doc formats make man  # NOT the CLI man pages, but the general documentation make html  # readthedocs-based